sk-classroom/asc-final-exam/exam-examples.md

 1. What is the primary function of the perceptron as introduced by Frank Rosenblatt?
    - [ ] A) To serve as a basic unit of memory storage
-   - [ ] B) To automatically learn weight coefficients for decision-aking
+   - [ ] B) To automatically learn weight coefficients for decision-making
    - [ ] C) To act as a digital calculator for complex equations
    - [ ] D) To simulate the human brain's emotional responses
    >Answer: B) To automatically learn weight coefficients for decision-aking